SarahMcN25/numpy-random/README.md

 - used for visualising the random data generated using numpy on plots.

 #### *default_rng*
-- imported from numpy.random as recommended by the quick start guide as the package was updated to V1.21.
+- imported from numpy.random as recommended by the quick start guide as the package was updated to version 1.21.
 This new format is recommended as it is more compatible with numpy.

 <br>

 ### 2. Simple Random Data
-The four different methods of generating simple random data are described here.
+The four different methods of generating simple random data are:

 - *Random Integers:* returns random integers in an array.